The focus sensitive element "sogar"

-Event segmentation in verbal and non verbal tasks under a cross linguistic perspective
+Event units and event segmentation in verbal and non verbal tasks

 Working with a microscope is a skill that needs to be acquired and that develops with training and experience.
 The main goal of this project is to use eye tracking as an on-line method for competence assessment in microscopy.

 Language and Cognition in Early Stages of Dementia

 This project focuses on the question in how far linguistic and other cognitive processes are proportionally or disproportionally affected by age-related cognitive-decline.